erikw/jekyll-glossary_tooltip/README.md

 ## Tag Usage
-On any page where you've made sure include the needed CSS styling, you can use the glossary tag simply like
+On any page where you've made sure to include the needed CSS styling, you can use the glossary tag simply like

 ```markdown
 Here I'm talking about {% glossary term_name %} in a blog post.